stoolball-england/stoolball-org-uk/Documentation/GettingStarted.md

 2. Clone the Umbraco Cloud git repository into a folder called `.UmbracoCloud` inside the root folder of this repository
 3. Open `Stoolball.sln` in Visual Studio
 4. Select the solution in Solution Explorer and press Alt+Enter (or right-click, Properties).
 In the Properties dialog select "Single startup project" and choose Stoolball.Web.
 Click OK.
-5. Press Ctrl+F5 to run without debugging using IIS Express

-This will open the login screen for the Umbraco back office.
+5. Press Ctrl+F5 to run without debugging using IIS Express.
+This will open the Umbraco home page for a blank site.
+Click 'Open Umbraco' to open the login screen for the Umbraco back office.
 Login using your Umbraco.io account.
+6. Go to the 'Settings' section and select 'uSync'.
+Click the dropdown next to the 'Import' button and select 'Import Content/Media'.
+This will load the standard content into the site.
+Optionally go to the 'Content' section, right-click the 'Content' node and select 'Reload nodes' to see the content.
+7. Go to the 'Settings' section and select 'Languages'.
+Delete 'English (United States)'.

 ### Running the project in Visual Studio Code